-Press F8 and you will hear the C30-7 startup sequence followed by the sound of it idling.
-You can adjust CVs to prevent the locomotive from moving until the startup sequence has played out.
-Most of us at Rapido are really impatient so we turned this feature off.
-Refer to a full ESU LokSound V5 decoder manual for more information.
-You can now download it from ESU's web site.
-The feature is called the "Prime Mover Startup Delay" and is Section 13.2 on Page 89 of the ESU LokSound V5 manual as of this writing.
+Press F8 and you will hear the F40PHM-2 startup sequence followed by the sound of it idling.
+By default, the locomotive will not move until the startup sequence has played out.
+If you are really impatient, you can turn this feature off.
+For information on how (plus a bunch of other things), refer to the full ESU LokSound V5 decoder manual which can be downloaded from ESU's web site.
+This specific feature is called the "Prime Mover Startup Delay" and is Section 13.2 on Page 95 of the ESU LokSound V5 manual as of this writing.